questdb/questdb-slack-grafana-alerts/README.md

 ## Getting started

-1. Obtain an API key from [IexFinace console](iexcloud.io/console/tokens)
+1. Obtain an API key from [IexFinance console](iexcloud.io/console/tokens)
 2. In the `./python` directory, create a file named `.env`
 3. Place the API key in this file in the following format: